-Hi, this is Mayor Sefatia Romeo Theken with some important community updates.
+Hi, this is Mayor Sefatia Romeo Theken with some important community updates and COVID-19 updates.

-As of Tuesday, July 21 the status of COVID-19 cases were as follows:
+As of yesterday, August 11, the status of COVID-19 cases in the City of Gloucester were as follows:

-We must all remain vigilant and continue taking steps to mitigate the spread of the virus to protect each other and our loved ones.
-There is only one way we will get through this – together.
+We must all remain vigilant and continue taking steps to mitigate the spread of the virus to protect each other and our friends and loved ones.
 Please continue to wear a mask or face covering when out in public, maintain a safe physical distance of 6 feet from others, wash and sanitize your hands and frequently touched surfaces often, and stay home if you’re sick.

 We will get through this, but only if we work together!
 Stay safe!
 Thank you.